computationalmystic/sengfs19-group3/Sprint-4/README.md

         pytest -vs test_contributor_routes.py

  ### Testing Web Application

  **API information:**

-1.   contributors   by   company:   it   shows   how   many   contributors   come   from   aspecify company.
+1. Contributors   by   company:   it   shows   how   many   contributors   come   from   a specific company.
-2.   message   by   contributor:   it   shows   how   many   messages   provide   by   eachcontributor
+2. Message   by   contributor:   it   shows   how   many   messages   provide   by   each contributor
-3. repo group: show all repo group in database
+3. Repo group: show all repo group in database
-4. repo: show all repo in database
+4. Repo: show all repo in database
-5. commits: show how many commits is post by specify user.
+5. Commits: show how many commits is posted by specific user.

 **Function:**

-1. User can select any repo group to see the table of contributor and table ofmessage (if there have data from database, it will be show in the table.)
+1. User can select any repo group to see the table of contributor and table of message (if there is data from database, it will be in the table.)
 User can test group ID:20, (http://129.114.104.142:4250/contributors/20).
 There a button which can switch between message and contributor table on the top left.
-2. Use can select any repo pages to see the table of commit.
+2. User can select any repo pages to see the table of commit.
 User can testgroup id: 24 and repo id: 21623 (http://129.114.104.142:4250/info/24/21623)
-3. Use can  sort every  column,  just click  the  header  of  the  column  (such  assorting   commits   in   repo   page,   we   will   know   which   people   doing   mostcommits)
+3. User can  sort every  column,  just click  the  header  of  the  column  (such  assorting   commits   in   repo   page,   we   will   know   which   people   doing   mostcommits)
-4. User can change how many items show in each page in the bottom of thetable.
-Also, change go to next page and preview page.
+4. User can change how many items show in each page in the bottom of the table.
+Also, change to go to next page and preview page.
-5. User can search data from table, user need to type in the filter bar abovethe table. (test data in repo, such as 21623.)
+5. User can search data from table, user needs to type in the filter bar abovethe table. (test data in repo, such as 21623.)

 **System integration:**

 **How we call the API:**

-1. use the httpclient in an API server JavaScript file to call API from server **Code example:**
+1. Use the httpclient in an API server JavaScript file to call API from server

+**Code example:**

 >

     Public getGroups():Observable<any>{